GoncaloBFM/workshop-2026/index.md

 # Important Dates

-**Registration deadline** If you want to present a poster: 12 April 2026, otherwise: 24 April 2026
+**Registration deadline** If you want to present a poster 12 April 2026, otherwise 24 April 2026

-**Notification of Acceptance for Poster Presentations** 21 April 2026
+**Notification of acceptance for poster presentations** 21 April 2026

 **Workshop date**  6 May 2026